 When Bud tells John they could be famous like the Dalton gang, John reminds him the Daltons "were hung".
 Actually, three members of the Dalton gang were shot to pieces by the outraged citizens of Coffeyville, KS when the gang tried to rob both town banks simultaneously in 1892.
 Survivor Emmett Dalton was shot 23 times, and spent 14 years in prison.

-After John Wayne was diagnosed with lung cancer in August 1964, he suggested Kirk Douglas should take his part in the movie.
+After John Wayne was diagnosed with lung cancer on 13 September 1964, he suggested Kirk Douglas should take his part in the movie.
 Henry Hathaway was determined not to recast, insisting that only Wayne should play John Elder.
 The producers suggested Robert Mitchum or William Holden in case Wayne did not survive surgery or recover in time.